Skip to main content Accessibility

 • Use, possession, or distribution of illegal or controlled substances.

-• Breach of the Union’s Constitution or Byelaws.
+• Breach of the Union’s constitution or Byelaw.

 • Incapacity whilst on Union activities or duties.

-• Breaches of law impacting the efficient running of the Union.
+• Breaches of laws impacting on the efficient running of the Union.

 • Fraud.